josephchenhk/learn/Python/Python-C API Reference Manual/README.md

 For example: if a given PyObject* points to a unicode object, then the ob_type field will be set to &PyUnicode_Type where PyUnicode_Type is the Python unicode type.
 This should be accessed through Py_TYPE().

+The ob_refcnt is the reference count of the object.
+This is the number of places where this object is being used.
+This should be accessed through Py_REFCNT().
+The reference count can be increased with Py_INCREF() or decreased with Py_DECREF().
+As soon as the reference count reaches zero, the object is no longer needed and it will be deallocated.

 ## Abstract Object API

 ### Generic Object Functions